hindu-comm/mail_stream_advaita-l/2017/06/Fwd_Did_an_Advaitin_/35__V_Subrahmanian.md

 kuntimaddisada at yahoo.com [advaitin] <advaitin at yahoogroups.com> wrote:

-These stories are not different from the stories that we read in the Shankara Digvijayas where there were episodes to kill Shankara too. ​
+These stories are not different from the stories that we read in the Shankara Digvijayas where there were episodes to kill Shankara too.

 The best thing to do is ignore these cock and bull stories and concentrate on the essence of the teachings.

-​The stories are so elaborately given that many followers will not just ignore them.
+The stories are so elaborately given that many followers will not just ignore them.
 You yourself elaborated the details before calling it a cock and bull story!
 IMO, the Tantrika wanting to offer Bhagavatpadacharya as a bali for siddhi is not the same as an Advaita Acharya plotting to kill a